Nylon vs Leather Lifting Belt: Which One Should You Get?

 However, the rigid design of leather belts has its own downsides – it makes the belt uncomfortable to wear and may dig into the sides and hips during lifts.
 Leather belts also have higher price tags because the materials and labors aren’t exactly cheap.

 We recommend the Warm Body Cold Mind’s Leather Weight Lifting Belt as we’ve built this with performance in mind.
 It’s made of premium 4-inch genuine leather that provides excellent support all throughout the lift.
-The paddings also allow for an additional 10% lift due to the comfort it offers.
+Extra paddings makes it even more comfortable on your back.

 WBCM straps are suitable for various equipment, apart from the bar, including dumbbells and kettlebells.
 Thus, any athlete from weightlifting, powerlifting, bodybuilding functional fitness might find this accessory helpful.